Levi-Noa/project_all_files/README.md

 # LinkedIn About Generator
 ## 📌 Overview
 This project generates a **personalized LinkedIn "About" section** based on similar users and the user's provided details.
 The feature leverages **embeddings, clustering, and AI models** to create a compelling, tailored description.

 ---

+## 1.1 Concept and Motivation
+In recent years, LinkedIn has become a massive social network with a unique culture centered around the professional and academic careers of its users.
+Professionals share insights about their work and expertise daily, making the platform a key hub for career growth and networking.
+However, despite its importance, many users struggle to craft a compelling 'About' section that effectively highlights their skills and experience - only 21% of the users in our data have filled out their 'About' section.
+Our project aims to bridge this gap by developing an AI-powered tool that generates personalized 'About' sections, helping users create impactful profiles that better showcase their professional strengths.

+## 1.2 Workflow
+Our workflow consists of five main stages: Data Collection, Scoring and Creating a Base Group, Clustering, Finding Similar Users, and Generating.

+- **Data Collection**: We begin by scraping job position data from the O*NET website, extracting information on 1,016 different positions, each with its associated common tasks.
+- **Scoring and Creating a Base Group**: We develop a scoring system for LinkedIn 'About' sections to assess their effectiveness.
+This helps create a base group of well-structured profiles, which serves as a reference for generating new content.
+- **Clustering**: We create a text representing each user based on its attributes, and then use the BERT embedding of this text as the initial vector representation of the users.
+We then assign the target user to a cluster.
+The clusters were computed using the K-Means algorithm, with K = 148, that was trained only on users with an existing 'About' section.
+- **Finding Similar Users**: We identify similar users in the target user's cluster, and we search only users that have an 'About' score above a predefined threshold.
+Similarity is computed by comparing their attributes and job roles using embedding-based cosine similarity, ensuring personalized and relevant content generation.
+- **Generating**: We use the Gemini API to generate a personalized 'About' section for the target user, incorporating insights from previous stages along with their basic data generation.

+---